-Second, you have control over only yourself.
+Second, you only have control over yourself.
 Yes, of course, you can impact others, especially those with whom you are in a close relationship; but you cannot choose, nor dictate, change for anyone outside yourself.
-So even in couples' counseling, you will be best served to be willing to focus on yourself - your thoughts, your attitudes, your intentions, and your actions; hoping that your partner will assume reciprocal responsibility for him- or herself as well.
-This is a pretty simple, yet powerful strategy, to maximize the effectiveness of the counseling process.
+So even in couples' counseling, you are best served to be willing to focus on yourself - your thoughts, your attitudes, your intentions, and your actions; hoping that your partner will assume reciprocal responsibility for him or herself as well.
+This is a simple, yet powerful strategy, to maximize the effectiveness of the counseling process.

-Third, not everyone who enters couples' counseling is genuinely open to it helping.
-This may seem silly, or difficult to believe.
-And while it is pretty rare for an individual to seek counseling if he or she does not sincerely wish to make changes; this is not, necessarily, a safe assumption when more than one person is involved in the therapy.
-Some partners know they are already so far gone, they really are not open to the counseling process (which is certainly necessary for it to produce the intended, positive, results).
+Third, not everyone who enters couples' counseling is genuinely open to being helped.
+Some partners feel like they are already too far gone, and they really are not open to the counseling process (which is certainly necessary for it to produce the intended, positive, results).
 It is not uncommon for a person to agree to couples' counseling in order to be able to assert that he or she really tried to save the relationship, pointing to participation in counseling as evidence.
 Others, knowing they fully intend to leave the relationship, may attend counseling to help gain comfort that their soon-to-be-ex partner is connected with a trustworthy support person.
 While it is possible for such persons to end up gaining more than they expected by such 'casual' participation, meaningful change most often requires sincere commitment, intentionality, and effort on the part of the client.

 Tips That Work

-What most therapists agree on is that focusing on these specific points will help the therapy to work.
+Most therapists agree that focusing on these specific points will help the therapy to work.

-- Just because a therapist offers help and may be hyper-educated does not necessarily mean he/she is right for you.
+- Just because a therapist offers help and may be educated does not necessarily mean he/she is right for you.
+The personality and relational connection is one of the most important aspects of the therapeutic relationship.
 Some you meet are general therapists and not specialized to work with couples.
-Others may be super-educated but may not communicate well with you or your partner.
-If the therapist appears standoffish to one or both partners, or they don't put you at ease, then the therapy is not going to work.
+Others may be educated but may not communicate well with you or your partner.
+If the therapist appears standoffish to one or both partners, or they don't put you at ease, then the therapy might not work.
 There's nothing wrong with having one session, not liking the dynamic, and then looking for someone that "clicks" better.

 Don't think of couples' counseling as "divorce counseling," or as some kind of punishment your partner must endure proving his or her love for you.